-Do you spent a long time with your laptop sat on your thighs or drive your car with heated seats turned on maximum?
-If you noticed marks on your legs that just don’t disappear after a while, you have the toasted skin syndrome.
+Do you spend a long time with your laptop sitting on your thighs or drive your car with heated seats turned on maximum?
+If you noticed marks on your legs that just don’t disappear after a while, you have toasted skin syndrome.

 How to treat toasted skin syndrome at home?

-You can treat it with Aloe vera, a well-known remedy for all kinds of burns including second-degree burns and various wounds.
+You can treat toasted skin with Aloe vera, a well-known remedy for all kinds of burns including second-degree burns and various wounds.
+It soothes, hydrates, and works anti-inflammatory.
+Always go for 100% pure organic aloe vera gel without colorants and additives.

 What Actually Is Toasted Skin Syndrome